-- 5.4.6 If the adult seat belt has an adjustable upper anchorage set the anchorage in the lowest position unless permanently attached instructions on the child restraint or vehicle suggest otherwise. - 5.4.7 With the Gabarit positioned as specified in ECE Regulation 16, the positions of the back and bottom planes of the device will be defined using the 3D Measuring arm, targets will be applied to the top and side surfaces of the Gabarit to help in this process.
-The intersection of these planes will define the Cr point for the seating position in question.
-The Cr point is needed to give a reference point for head excursion measurement on the dummy. - 5.4.8 The vehicle should be clearly marked to define a scale of at least 400-600mm (50mm increments) forward of the Cr point.
+- 5.4.1 If applicable, position the rear seats in accordance with the adjustments detailed in Section 5. - 5.4.2 Install the H-point machine in accordance with the procedure detailed in Section 6.1.1 of the Euro NCAP Frontal Full Width Impact Testing Protocol.
+Mark the H-point location of the 5th female occupant on the vehicle. - 5.4.3 The vehicle should be clearly marked on both sides to define a scale of at least 400-600mm (50mm increments) forward of the H-point location of the 5th female occupant.
 The intention is that these marks should be clearly visible on the high speed film.
-The camera views should be set to try to minimise parallax error when viewing the dummy head at full excursion relative to the defined scales.
-Marking should be applied to the exterior top and waist level of the door as well as inside the car at waist level.
-Having noted the scale points that are aligned at full excursion from the high speed film, the same points will be identified on the car statically after test.
-The points will be joined by a straight line and the dummy forward excursion deduced by considering the forward excursion indicated at the mid line of the seating position in question. - 5.4.9 The 550mm excursion line shall be clearly distinguished from the other markings in some way, for example using a different colour.
-This line shall also be marked on the vehicle in locations that are clearly visible to the onboard cameras.
-Alternatively, it is acceptable for the line across the vehicle to be superimposed during post film processing.
+Markings shall be applied to the exterior top and waist level of the door as well as inside the car at waist level. - 5.4.4 The 450mm and 550mm excursion lines shall be clearly distinguished from the other markings in some way, for example using a different colour.
+These lines shall also be marked on the vehicle in locations that are clearly visible to the onboard cameras.
+Alternatively, it is acceptable for the lines across the vehicle to be superimposed during post film processing.